 I think watching sports, being a fan, and getting into the game even through your TV can run you through many emotions.
-I personally stay away from watching too many sports because for some reason I end up spending too much energy on something others will clearly benefit from (like the players who earn huge salaries).
+I stay away from watching too many games because for some reason I end up spending too much energy on something others will benefit from (like the players who earn huge salaries).

-Every time I watch a sports game and my favorite team losses it puts me into a state of mind of losing something when I can remember it is just a game.
+Every time I watch a sports game and my favorite team loses it puts me into a state of mind of losing something when I can remember it is just a game.

 So have fun watching the game and don’t forget is it just a game.
 We will be making our vegetarian appetizers and super bowl meal that we will share on Veglatino.com.

 What are your predictions?
 Who will win the Game?